-In most variants of PSO, the selection of learning exemplars depends on fitness directly.
-However, the exemplars with high fitness might lead the population into a local trapping region when applied to complex multimodal problems.
-To overcome the above problem, the fitness and the improvement rate of fitness were regarded as two metrics to evaluate particle performance \citep{xia_triple_2020}.
-In fact, the selection method of the learning exemplars based on high fitness individuals implicitly adopts the idea of democratic voting, characterized by the majority predominance as well as the independence of personal judgment \citep{lorenz_how_2011}.
-However, the democratic methods tend to highlight the most popular opinion, not necessarily the most correct.
-In fact, the democratic decision is biased for shallow and common information, at the expense of novel or specialized knowledge that is not widely known and shared \citep{simmons_intuitive_2011,chen_eliminating_2004}.
-To overcome the limitations of democratic methods, \cite{prelec_solution_2017} proposed a sociological decision-making method called surprisingly popular algorithm (SPA) (or called surprisingly popular decision), which could identify the answer with the largest surprisingly popular degree from the crowd knowledge distribution, and hence, protect the valuable knowledge known by the minority.
+In fact, the selection method of the learning exemplars based on highly fit individuals implicitly adopts the idea of democratic voting, which is characterized by the majority advantage and the independence of individual judgment \citep{lorenz_how_2011}.
+Democratic voting, however, tends to emphasize the most popular opinion, not necessarily the most correct one.
+In fact, the most popular opinion may often be superficial and erroneous, while the correct answer may be not widely known and shared \citep{simmons_intuitive_2011,chen_eliminating_2004}.
+To overcome the limitations of democratic voting, Prelec et al. \cite{prelec_solution_2017} proposed a sociological decision-making method called Surprisingly Popular Algorithm (SPA) (also known as surprisingly popular decision), which could preserve the valuable knowledge of the minority.

-Based on the above consideration, we introduce a new metric based on SPA to evaluate particles, and verify the effectiveness of the new metric.
-The main contributions of our work are as follows: \begin{enumerate}

-\item Inspired by SPA, we guide the population by the particle with the maximal surprisingly popular degree, not just with high fitness. \item We propose the adaptive euclidean distance topology and the surprisingly popular algorithm-based adaptive euclidean distance topology learning particle swarm optimization (SpadePSO) and analyze the influence of different topology on SPA, and then give the topology selection scheme under different dimensions. \item We present the performance of SpadePSO in the CEC2014 benchmark suite and two practical problems, and SpadePSO is better than the compared PSOs. \end{enumerate}
+We introduced SPA as a complementary metric in addition to fitness in our previous work, named SPA-CatlePSO \citep{cui_surprisingly_2019}.
+If certain particles with high fitness values are connected by only a few particles in the topology, the other particles may not learn from those highly fit ones.
+Adopting the novel metric of SPA allows particles with high fitness values to share their own position with other particles.
+Instead of improving PSO through modifications to the parameter setting, learning strategy, hybridization with other algorithms, or neighborhood topology, we used SPA to evaluate the performance of particles in \citep{cui_surprisingly_2019}.
+However, owing to the loss of individual information of particles, e.g., position and velocity, in constructing the topology, SPA-CatlePSO may fail to provide insightful directional guidance for certain complex optimizing problems (see Section \ref{sec4}).